Xylambda/torchfitter/docs/source/quickstart.rst

 will also be displayed unless `disable_pbar` is set to `True` in the `fit` method.

-After the optimization process ends, the model is now ready to use.
+After the optimization process ends the model is ready to use.

 Callbacks System